 A cost-effective method to keep all community members involved is by using a private Facebook group as opposed to a public Facebook page.
 Classy.org points out that using a private group protects your dialogue and won't be affected by Facebook algorithm adjustments.
 Moreover, according to Nonprofits Source, 55 percent of users who engage with nonprofits on social media will ultimately take some sort of action, and 59 percent of those people donate money.

-Additionally, there are also platforms designated specifically for nonprofit communication such as Raiser's Edge NXT, DonorBox, MissionBox, DonorPerfect, or Bloomerang.
+Additionally, there are also platforms designated specifically for nonprofit communication such as Raiser's Edge NXT, DonorBox, MissionBox, or DonorPerfect.
 Through these, you can easily communicate and send out notifications, provide updates on growth and statistics, and offer convenient ways to donate.
-Bloomerang in particular has a dedicated donor retention dashboard, allowing you to view retention rates and get tailored tips on how to improve them.
 TechSoup has a range of offerings designed to help you communicate with your donors: Check them out on our website!

 It's crucial to keep donors updated, celebrate milestones, and treat them like a true part of your team.
 Take your donors out to lunch, check in on them occasionally, and engage with them on social media or email.
 Don't only accept their donations, but provide them with a sense of involvement.
 Network for Good recommends even sending pictures of your team "in action," or hosting meet-and-greet events with others involved.
 Through these actions, your donors will feel like valuable members of your community.

 Seek Feedback from Donors